 How do I stay in touch with my dentist?

 Many dentists now have active social media accounts, and the best way to stay abreast of developments is to follow or like them on their pages.
-Dental Designs of White Marsh will be providing frequent updates and live videos with question and answer sessions as the sitaution evolves, you can follow us on Facebook (http://www.facebook.com/dentaldesignsofwhitemarsh/) and Instagram (https://www.instagram.com/dentaldesignswm/).
+Dental Designs of White Marsh will be providing frequent updates as the situation evolves, you can follow us on Facebook (http://www.facebook.com/dentaldesignsofwhitemarsh/) and Instagram (https://www.instagram.com/dentaldesignswm/).

 Why it is important to social distance?

 The goal of social distancing is to limit social interactions you have with those around you.
 This serves to slow the projected number of people who contract COVID-19 at any given time, hence ‘flattening the curve’ of infection.
 This will ensure that our healthcare professionals are not overrun by a sharp increase in COVID-19 patients, without the necessary supplies, infrastructure, and facilities to care for them.
 Your dentist office has closed to help flatten the curve, as dental offices can potentially be a major source of transmission for the virus.